Pressure Switches

 Pressure Switch Accessories

-One of the most popular accessories for pressure switches are diaphragm seals.
-Diaphragm seals are connected between the pressure switch and the vessel containing the fluid being measured.
-The diaphragm seal acts as a barrier that isolates the pressure switch’s sensing element from the process fluid.
-In addition to providing protection from the process fluid, a diaphragm seal allows the pressure switch to be removed from service for maintenance or replacement without needing to shut down the process.
+One of the most widely used accessories is the diaphragm seal, which is installed between the pressure switch and the vessel containing the measured fluid.
+Acting as a protective barrier, the diaphragm seal isolates the pressure switch’s sensing element from the process fluid, preventing contamination or damage.
+This accessory also allows the pressure switch to be removed for maintenance or replacement without requiring a complete system shutdown, ensuring uninterrupted operation.

 Pressure Switch Terms